iPhone 16 Review: The Phone Apple Should Have Made

-We’ve been using the iPhone 16 as our daily driver for three months now.
-Not the Pro, not the Pro Max — the regular, standard, $799 iPhone 16.
-And after three months, we’re more convinced than ever that the base iPhone is the smartest purchase in Apple’s entire lineup.
+We’ve been using our Teal 256GB iPhone 16 as our daily driver for three months — not the Pro, not the Pro Max, the regular $729 iPhone 16.
+And after ninety days of real use, we’re more convinced than ever that the base iPhone is the smartest purchase in Apple’s entire lineup.
+Here is what that stretch actually looked like.

 Design: Familiar But Refined